Where and how to get mental health support

 When should I see a professional?

 The pandemic in itself has caused much stress, anxiety and depression for many people.
 If this is a passing phase, then you probably don’t need to seek help.
 However if feelings persist or worsen over the days and weeks, you probably need professional help.
-The government website covid-psy.lu says you should seek help if:
+You should seek help if:

 - You lack energy and have difficulty functioning normally